-It means we can build businesses where other people do meaningful, challenging work, rather than only simple, mind-numbing tasks.
+We can build businesses where other people do meaningful, challenging work, rather than only simple, mind-numbing tasks.

 So, sure, if customer service and admin-type work is taking you 8 hours a day currently, you may need to hire someone to take over that first.